 4. Use your archetypes as guidepost on your journey: Every archetype that you embody is there for a reason.
 Your unique team of archetypes was designated to you to give you a specific configuration of energy patterns that will help you achieve your life purpose.
 In her book, Archetypes: Who are You, Caroline Myss says, “Archetypes are the psychic lenses through which we view ourselves and the world around us.”
 Once we embrace our archetypes, we’ll have more clarity about how to move forward in our path ahead.
 Upon recognizing them, Myss suggests, “Let go of how you thought your life should be and embrace the life that is trying to work in your consciousness.”

-Your archetypes are the containers that hold ancient symbols, myths and stories.
+Your archetypes types are the containers that hold ancient symbols, myths and stories.
 By analyzing your archetypal patterns, you’ll receive deeper levels of wisdom, creative energy and inspiration.
 Connecting with your archetypes will ultimately connect you with your essential truth and with the timeless magical themes of the cosmic world.

 All my best on your journey,

-Question for you: How do you relate your archetypes?
+Question for you: How do you relate to your archetypes types?
 Do you believe that your archetypes are the key to self knowledge?